learnwell/learnwell.github.io/_posts/2020-04-25-reuse-macbook-keyboard-for-iPad.md

 ## Motivation

-I wanted to type directly from my macbook keyboard into [anki] on my iPad so I could put together cards faster, while leaving the fancy iPad sketching to the apple pencil on my iPad.
+I wanted to type directly from my macbook keyboard into [anki](https://learnwell.github.io/2020/02/14/anki.html){:target="_blank"} on my iPad so I could put together cards faster, while leaving the fancy iPad sketching to the apple pencil on my iPad.

 ## Solution